libriscv/rvscript/README.md

 The overhead of a system call is around 5ns last time I measured it, so keep that in mind.
 The threshold for benefiting from using a dedicated system call is very low, but for simple things like reading the position of an entity you could be using shared memory.
 Read-only to the machine.

+For generally extending the API there is dynamic calls, which have an overhead of around 14ns.
+Dynamic calls require looking up a hash value in a hash map, and is backed by a std::function with capture storage.

 ## Demonstration